surniaulula/wpsso/readme.txt

 = 4.5.2-b.1 =

 (2018/06/21) Removed color highlighting of the SSO menu icon.
+Added a new 'wpsso_get_robots_content' filter.

 = 4.5.1 =